Adult Book Club Discussion: "Lincoln in the Bardo"

-Please join us for the next meeting of our Adult Book Club scheduled for Tuesday, December 11, at 1:00 p.m.
-We will be discussing the book "The Coincidence of Coconut Cake" by Amy Reichert.
+Please join us for the next meeting of our Adult Book Club scheduled for Tuesday, February 12, at 1:00 p.m.
+We will be discussing the book "Lincoln in the Bardo" by George Saunders.

 Copies of the books are available upon request at the library.

 When: Tuesday, February 12 at 1:00 p.m.

 East Troy Lions Public Library Adult Book Club Reading List 2019

 January: A Gentleman in Moscow by Amor Towles